maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 I hadn't really thought about this at the start but I haven't decided what counts as a run.
 My feeling is that 1mile sounds like a sensible minimum so will aim for a minimum 2km each time.

+#### Day 6 (Normal run 5.02km in 28.17)

+First 5km run since February so am pretty happy with the time.
+Legs felt tired near the end and laps of the park are pretty boring!!
+Meg had her best run yet - won't be long before she is waiting for me to catch up.

+Legs pretty tight on getting home, foam roller tonight.